-Picture this: you’re sitting down to write a storyboard for an eLearning module—one that’s important to your organization, but one that you know will bore the socks off of your learners.
+Picture this: you’re sitting down to write a storyboard for an eLearning module—the topic is important to your organization but has the potential to bore the socks off of your learners.
 You stare at the blank screen.
 What do you do?

 - Write the content in a lecture-presentation format